Florida Man Hospitalized Following Alligator Bite Incident In Fort Myers

 FORT MYERS (CBSMiami) – A 60-year-old Florida man remains hospitalized after a serious alligator bite incident in Fort Myers.

-According to the Florida Fish and Wildlife Conservation Commission, William Simmons, of Fort Myers, was taken to Lee Memorial Hospital to be treated for serious injuries on Monday, after he was bitten by an alligator near Wa-Ke Hatchee Park and Recreation Center in Lee County.READ MORE: Who Is Eligible To Receive Monoclonal Antibodies To Treat COVID-19?
+According to the Florida Fish and Wildlife Conservation Commission, William Simmons, of Fort Myers, was taken to Lee Memorial Hospital to be treated for serious injuries on Monday, after he was bitten by an alligator near Wa-Ke Hatchee Park and Recreation Center in Lee County.READ MORE: New Quinnipiac Polling Sheds A Lot Of Light On What Floridians Think About COVID Pandemic

 FWC officials say investigators have not been able to speak to Simmons yet, therefore, many details about the incident are still unavailable.

-According to CBS station WINK News, a good Samaritan found Simmons along a path, who called 911.READ MORE: Doctors, Expecting Broward Mother Stress Importance Of Pregnant Women Getting The COVID Vaccine
+According to CBS station WINK News, a good Samaritan found Simmons along a path, who called 911.READ MORE: One Dead, Another Detained After Shooting In The Heart Of South Beach

 A FWC contracted nuisance alligator trapper is still trying to trap the gator.